blakecwyu/Python_Machine_Learning/Project - Hotel Performance/README.md

   - `date`: Calender date in 2023 (used to derive day and month values)
   - `dayofweek`: Day name (e.g., Monday–Sunday)
   - `daytype`: Weekday, Peak, or Holiday
-    - *Peak* includes Fridays to Sundays, the day before a holiday, and the last day of a holiday
+    - *Peak* includes Fridays to Sundays, the day before a holiday, the last day of a holiday, and one-day holiday.
     - *Holiday* refers to holidays that span **more than one day**, typically combining with a weekend.
 One-day holidays are not labeled as "Holiday" in this field.
   - `special_event`: Indicates whether a special event occurs (negative, none, or positive)
   - `rn_fit, rn_git, rn_corp`: Room nights sold in **FIT**(Free Independent Traveler), **GIT**(Group Inclusive Tour), **Corporate** market segments